reactjs/react.dev/src/content/reference/react/hooks.md

 <Intro>

-*Hooks* let you use different React features from your components.
+*Hooks* let you use different React features from your Components.
 You can either use the built-in Hooks or combine them to build your own.
 This page lists all built-in Hooks in React.

 </Intro>